cityteam/checkins-pages/pages/stats/develop/stats_develop_installation.md

 * [Microsoft Visual Studio Code](https://code.visualstudio.com)
 * [IntelliJ Idea](https://www.jetbrains.com/idea)

+## HTTP Development Tool Installation

+[Postman](https://postman.com/downloads) is an incredibly useful tool for exercising HTTP transactions against the server portion of this application, whether or not the client portion is actually sending the correct inputs (or if that client support has even been implemented yet).

+HINT:  If you run your server in development mode (`OAUTH_ENABLED=false` in the environment variables), you will not have to worry about acquiring an access token and configuring Postman to use it.
+However, you should always ensure that it works in production mode (`OAUTH_ENABLED=true`) as well.

 ## Database Environment Installation

 The following steps will guide you through installing and configuring